 These guidelines are intended to be used alongside the complementary data collection matrix (a collection of variables to be included in a case report form [CRF]) [42].
 [UPDATE WITH REFERENCE TO PUBLISHED MANUSCRIPT]

 The proposed guidelines are not intended to guide or establish criteria for management of ill infants, children, or adults.
-They are not regulatory in nature, and are not intended to replace established or mandated processes of adverse event reporting.
+They are not regulatory in nature and are not mandatory; the data collected in individual clinical trials will be dependent on the pre-specified aims and objectives, study setting and resources.
+These guidelines are not intended to replace established or mandated processes of adverse event reporting.
 The intention is to optimize and harmonize the use of data obtained from participants in clinical trials.
 The scientific purpose is to give added value to the reported results of individual trials by improving data accuracy and comparability.
 Additional data may be collected, analyzed, and presented as deemed necessary by investigators, ethics committees, regulators, and/or sponsors.
 Shared data collection tools and protocols should be designed to further optimize safety reporting and to facilitate data collection and analysis according to the guidelines presented in this document.
 A directory to available tools promoting harmonization is maintained at brightoncollaboration.org.

 1.4.
 Development process of guidelines